Lambeth Palace Library

 Signed Abram Bentley, Architect – Incorporated Church Building Society (ICBS) (lambethpalacelibrary.org.uk)

 The plans also included the introduction of Free Seating.
-Increasing capacity to 672 places. this was drawn up by J Shaw and Adbram Bentley and was signed by the Vicar Rev Whitelock and churchwardens Thomas Bradbury and Ben Wrigley.
+Increasing capacity to 672 places. this was drawn up by J Shaw and Abram Bentley and was signed by the Vicar Rev Whitelock and churchwardens Thomas Bradbury and Ben Wrigley.

 Signed J. Shaw – Incorporated Church Building Society (ICBS) (lambethpalacelibrary.org.uk)